-Former students of the boarding school in Vunapope 2016 in Brisbane (Photo: Péter Maitz)
+Former students of the boarding school in Vunapope at a gathering in Brisbane in 2016 (Photo: Péter Maitz)

 Unserdeutsch (ISO 639-3 language code: uln) is an endangered creole language in the South Pacific, nowadays spoken mainly in Australia and to a small extent also in Papua New Guinea.
 It represents the only documented case of a German-lexified creole among the numerous creole languages of the world.
 Unserdeutsch is a young language.
 It originated at the beginning of the 20th century in the environment of a missionary boarding school on the island of New Britain, the main island of the Bismarck Archipelago in the east of what is today Papua New Guinea.

 Unserdeutsch is both the linguistic legacy and linguistic memorial to German colonial rule in the South Seas.
 About one hundred years after the collapse of the German colonial empire, however, the language is facing extinction.
 In 2020, there will be no more than 100 elder people in the entire South Pacific who speak Unserdeutsch as their first language.
 The number of speakers and the frequency of language use have been decreasing for decades, and a reversal of this trend is not in sight, at least not at present.

 In 2014, the Department of German Linguistics at the University of Augsburg, Germany, led by Péter Maitz, together with representatives of the speech community have set themselves the goal of making joint efforts towards a comprehensive documentation and linguistic description of Unserdeutsch.
 First research activities started already the same year.
 Since the Augsburg team relocated to Switzerland in 2018, the project has been continued at the Department of German Linguistics and Sociolinguistics at the University of Bern.
 In agreement with the speech community and within the framework of given circumstances and possibilities, our research into Unserdeutsch pursues the following goals: